perkeep/perkeep/doc/app-environment.md

 `CAMLI_AUTH` (string)
-: Username and password (username:password) that the app should use to authenticate over HTTP basic auth with the Camlistore server.
+: Username and password (username:password) that the app should use to authenticate over HTTP basic auth with the Perkeep server.
 Basic auth is unencrypted, hence it should only be used with HTTPS or in a secure (local loopback) environment.

 See the
 [app.HandlerConfig](https://camlistore.org/pkg/server/app/#HandlerConfig)
-type for how the Camlistore's app handler sets the variables up.
+type for how the Perkeep app handler sets the variables up.